 If you’re preparing for a new baby and trying to gather all your necessities, you may be asking, “Do I need a baby monitor?”
-Here are my thoughts.
-Also, if this is your first pregnancy, check out my tips for surviving the newborn phase.
+There are pros and cons to a baby monitor.
+Here’s how to make that decision…

 I read that in a house where bedrooms very close together, a baby monitor was not necessary.
-I also read that a baby monitor helped give you sanity.
-Oh, all the things we can read!
-Every family is different.
-Homes and habits vary.
+On the flip side, I also read that they can help give you sanity.

 I once heard it said that after you have kids you’ll forever sleep with one ear open.